jordandroid/UrbanSoundClassif/README.md

 # UrbanSoundClassif

 ## Description
-AI project on UrbanSound8k dataset
+AI project on UrbanSound8k dataset, which can be found : https://www.kaggle.com/prabhavsingh/urbansound8k-classification/notebook

 There is multiple notebooks :
 - BIGNN using Transfer learning on wide_resnet